Chip-Biscuit/James-Bond-Quantum-of-Solace-PC-Fix/README.md

 # Credits

-Credit to Elisha Riedlinger for the base wrapper and ThirteenAG.
+Credit to Elisha Riedlinger for the base wrapper (d3d9) and ThirteenAG for the ultimate asi loader used in JamesBondQOSFixASI.zip

 ---